 WHERE restock_date BETWEEN '2023-07-01' AND '2023-08-31';

-The above query returns the products that were restocked between 1 July and 31st August 2023 which you can see in the above output.
+The above query returns the products that were restocked between July 1 and August 31, 2023, as shown in the output above.

-The BETWEEN is used with AND to compare the timestamp value of column restock_date.
+The BETWEEN operator is used with AND to compare the timestamp value of the restock_date column.
 There are other operators or functions that you can use to compare timestamps according to your needs.

 Conclusion